 Asexuality is a banner orientation all by itself, and covers more than what I’ve already mentioned; you can also be graysexual, and only rarely feel sexual attraction, or demi-sexual, where you only feel sexual attraction with someone who you’ve formed an emotional bond with – although not all emotional bonds will automatically create sexual attraction.

-Inevitably, my explanations will have missed out important sections of the spectrum – there are undoubtedly at least six or seven that I can immediately think of that I have missed, but I don’t do so to be awkward, annoying, or controversial.
+Inevitably, my explanations will have missed out important sections of the spectrum – there are undoubtedly some I have missed, but I don’t do so to be awkward, annoying, or controversial.
 It’s just that I could continue with this post for a very long time if I was focusing on all the different sub-sets, and there are lot of analyses out there that discuss all of this in a lot more detail than I’ve covered here.

 I want, however, to focus on something more broad; the need for these labels in the first place, and the positives and negatives of having them.
 There might be a time in the future where these labels are genuinely unnecessary, because people are comfortable exploring their sexuality by just meeting people and seeing where their comfort levels are without any judgement from the other party.
 Of course, as I’ve already said, labels such as the ones I’ve mentioned didn’t exist prior to 130 years ago (roughly speaking), but society was very different back then; sexuality wasn’t spoken about.
 Whilst “different” sexualities (that is, different to the heterosexual norm) were unofficially and very quietly tolerated in small pockets of society, there were still periodic crackdowns on perversions and differences.